MennovH/HomeAssistant/TokenRemover/DOCS.md

 ![example logging output][screenshot3]
 <br><br>
 <br><br>
-The Home Assistant restart might kick in early, which would result in an error.
+The above mentioned restart might kick in early, which would result in an error.
 This issue will clear itself, while it still gets the job done.
 <br></br>
 ![example logging output][screenshot4]